Sweet Corn Sundal

 Step by StepJump to Recipe

 A sundal recipe is one of the most apt dishes during Ganesh Chaturthi and Navratri festivals, though it can be made as a quick fix on regular days as well.
 These are basically a dry preparation of a variety of legumes, a special from South India.
 This is a Sweet Corn Sundal, wherein steamed sweet corn is tempered with a handful of spices and finished with a generous sprinkle of fresh coconut.
-Easy, gets cooked in 5 minutes, tasty and vegan as well.
+Easy, gets cooked quickly, tasty and vegan as well.

 sweet corn sundal served in a ceramic bowl with text layover.